 Earlier this week, I showed you my farmhouse metal art that came from repurposing a couple of quirky thrift store finds.
 At that time, I promised I would show you what I did with the other antique table leg I had left of a set.
-Here is my stash for today that I’m going to turn into an Easter cross (since the glorious holiday is fast-approaching), and because it’s Power Tool Challenge time!
+Here is my stash for today that I’m going to turn into an Easter cross (since the glorious holiday is fast-approaching) Also, it’s Power Tool Challenge time!
 Woot!
 Check out the end of the post for my blogger friend’s projects too.

 Most might see a pile of trash, but this would-be junk is perfect for my vision.
 In this “mess” is a vintage cake pan, a piece of pallet wood, and crib rail spindles.
 Same as in my last project, I use my drill to take that antique table leg hole all the way through.

 My plan is to stick that antique table leg in the center of the cake pan, so I whittled a bit off of the one end with my utility knife to make it fit.
 Next, I use a hacksaw to cut a couple of the crib rail spindles to length.
 Sometimes you don’ t need power tools, right?

 Those spindles become the cross pieces and then I use that piece of pallet wood to add text.
 In order to attach the sign to the cross, I used on of my rusted square head nails.
 Want to rust your own?
 Just head HERE to get the tutorial.